Sailing at the 2015 Pan American Games

 Sailing competitions at the 2015 Pan American Games in Toronto will be held from July 12 to 19 at the Royal Canadian Yacht Club's ferry station and parking lot on the mainland side of the harbour.
-A total of ten events will be contested (two for men, three for women and five mixed gender events).
+Spectator viewing areas were available for free on Sugar Beach and the surrounding boardwalk.
+A total of ten events were contested (two for men, three for women and five mixed gender events).

 Originally nine medal events were scheduled to be contested at the games, but a tenth medal event (the women's 49erFX) was added to the program.
 This was done to get the event to have more gender equality.

-The top placing athlete from North America and South America in the men's laser and women's laser radial, will all qualify for the sailing competitions at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+The top placing athlete from North America and South America in the men's laser and women's laser radial, all qualified for the sailing competitions at the 2016 Summer Olympics in Rio de Janeiro, Brazil.

 Competition schedule

 The following is the competition schedule for the sailing competitions:

 Competition format

-All ten classes will contest a series of opening races and conclude with a medal race which will consist of the top 50% of the boats (with a five boat minimum).
-All boats will compete in a twelve series opening race, except the RS:X and 49erFX (which will compete in a sixteen race opening series).
-The first six days will see all boats compete in two races each except the RS:X and 49erFX, which will compete in three races on the first four days of racing.
-The last two days of competition will each see five medal races.
+All ten classes contested a series of opening races and conclude with a medal race which consisted of the top 50% of the boats (with a five boat minimum).
+All boats competed in a twelve series opening race, except the RS:X and 49erFX (which competed in a sixteen race opening series).
+The first six days saw all boats compete in two races each except the RS:X and 49erFX, which competed in three races on the first four days of racing.
+The last two days of competition saw five medal races each.